Printing House Square

 By 1830, the Press of New York City consisted of less than fifty journals, chief among them being the Commercial Advertiser, Evening Post, Morning Courier, New York Enquirer, Journal of Commerce, Standard, Porter's Spirit of the Times, Morris & Willis's Mirror, and the Knickerbocker Magazine.

-The name Printing House Square only made sense after the construction of the New York Times Building, in 1858, on the site that was previously occupied by the Brick Church.
-Before that, the place was indicated as "City Hall Sq." in a map by William Perris, issued in 1852 (see fragment on the right).
+The name Printing House Square only made sense after the New York Times moved to its new Times Building in May 1858, on the site that was previously occupied by facilities of the Brick Church.
+In fact, the name "Printing-House Square" was christened by common consent before March 1859, as reported in the Frank Leslie's Illustrated Newspaper.

 In the 1860s, printing and publishing was the third largest manufacturing industry in the City (garment manufacturing was the first and sugar was the second).
 Only in the 1970s, publishing passed garment manufacturing to become New York’s largest manufacturing industry.